 Step 2: Choose a host institution

 Your host institution is the school where you will complete your semester abroad.
-Browse our list of partner institutions to find a destination for your study abroad semester.
+You must choose a destination for your study abroad semester.
 Make sure you consider:

 - Where the host institution is located.